 Mark is a former trustee and past chairman of the board of overseers of the UCLA Health System, a former director and past deputy chairman of the board of Management Consulting Group, a public London-listed company, and a former director and past chairman of the board of Kurt Salmon Associates.

-Mark's past training includes a Master of Science in pharmacology from the Ohio State University and a Master of Business Administration from Indiana University.
+Mark's academic training includes a Master of Science in pharmacology from The Ohio State University and a Master of Business Administration from Indiana University.
 He is based in Washington, D.C.